amazingProj/FindCommand/README.md

 ./search $PWD -type f -name "*.txt" -exec ls -l
 ```

-# find by a maxdepth
+# find by a maxdepth and a name

 the find command recursively searches according to the given parameters.